 Patient Outcomes: Inpatient Rehabilitation

 At Mt.
 Washington Pediatric Hospital's inpatient rehabilitation facility, we are dedicated to getting your child home quicker and with more functional independence.
-Below is a glimpse at our most recent patient outcomes for our inpatient rehabilitation facility compared to other similar facilities.
+Below is a glimpse at our most recent patient outcomes for our inpatient rehabilitation facility compared to other similar rehab facility programs for children.

 Mt.
 Washington Pediatric Hospital received children with a wide variety of impairments following surgeries or traumatic injuries this quarter.
-The length of time from onset to admission to rehabilitation continues to be lower than similar hospitals; approximately 11.8 days from onset compared to 42.3 days from onset for similar hospitals.
+The length of time from onset to admission to rehabilitation continues to be lower than similar hospitals; approximately 9.8 days from onset compared to 32.4 days from onset for similar hospitals.
+This means that children get to start their recovery sooner and spend less time in the hospital.

 Go Home Faster